andylamp/py-dspinlock/docs/README.md

         print("executed task_id: 1")
 ```

+#### Advanced customisation

+The library provides the primitives so that you can create your own subclasses based on either `HashDSpinlock` or the
+baseclass itself.
+To so do, you can override these functions,

+- `_get_uid`: returns the unique identifier for the instance, by default it is the `hash` of the object,
+- `_get_tag`: the tag of the instance which is used to "tag" the actual mutex value,
+- _`unpack_value`: defines the way we unpack the value retrieved from `redis`,
+- `get_key`: returns the key that should be uniquely identifying each entry.

+You do not have to override all of them, but for more details you can see how the `HashDSpinlock` itself is
+implemented.

 ### Enable logging

 The library uses a custom logger in order to provide diagnostic information.
 To enable the logger, to do two things.